gnufied/spec/spec.md

   // If SP has VOLUME_MOUNT_GROUP node capability and CO provides
   // this field then SP MUST ensure that volume is mounted with
+  // provided volume_mount_group and all files and directories
+  // within the volume are readable and writable by the provided
-  // provided volume_mount_group.
+  // volume_mount_group.
-  // This is a OPTIONAL field.
+  // This is an OPTIONAL field.
   string volume_mount_group = 7;
 }